REQUIREMENTS AND CAMPUS GUIDE

 Early Decision I – November 1st

-Early Decision I grades will be released in mid-December.
-Early Decision II grades will be released in mid-February, and regular application decisions will be released by April 1st.
+Early Decision I results will be released in mid-December.
+Early Decision II results will be released in mid-February, and regular application decisions will be released by April 1st.

 Tufts offers traditional Bachelors of Arts (BA) and Bachelors of Science (BS) degrees.
 In addition, Tufts offers Bachelors of Fine Arts (BFA), and a Bachelors of Fine Arts in Interdisciplinary Art and a 5 year combined BFA + BA/BS program.
-Tufts offers 70 majors and 50 minors, in addition to 15 engineering majors offered in the School of Engineering.
+Students can choose from nearly 150 majors and minors.
 A third of Tufts students declare a double major, and almost half declare a minor.
 Tufts is known to have particularly strong international relations, economics and computer science programs.

 Can I afford Tufts?

-Tufts is estimated to cost $76,200 per year.
+Tufts is estimated to cost $84,600 per year.
 Like any private university, this is a steep price tag.
-Tufts is committed to meeting 100% of demonstrated student financial need, as determined by the FAFSA, giving $86 million in need-based financial aid each year.
+Tufts is committed to meeting 100% of demonstrated student financial need, regardless of citizenship status.

 If you are interested in applying for aid, here’s a link to deadlines for applying that you’ll want to keep in mind.